fdarian/prisma-generator-drizzle/README.md

 ### Generate [`.$defaultFn()`](https://arc.net/l/quote/cmywscsv) Custom Default Initializer

+> ⚠️ DEPRECATED , will be replace by `drizzle.custom` directive

 Add `/// drizzle.default <module>::<named-function-import>` directive above the field definition to generate a custom default initializer.

 > NOTE: This will override any `@default(...)` attribute from the schema.